 We've discussed the execution modes, conditional execution and running actions.
 There are a few other means of changing how statements are executed.

 A list in Yate is simply an interpretation of a field or named variable.
 It is not a data type in and of itself.
 A list is interpreted based on its implied or supplied delimiter.
 Lists can be enumerated by the Repeat With statement.
-You can search, add to, remove from, build and count the number of items in a list.
+You can search, add to, remove from, build, sort and count the number of items in a list.
 You can get, set and remove individual list elements by index.
 Further, you can combine lists by their union, intersection, exclusion and by filtering.
 You can have lists of lists.
 Lists are the closest Yate concept to a high level programming language's array.
 You can also convert a list to and from CSV formats.

 While lists are typically analogous to arrays, Yate supports the concept of key-value lists which are effectively a high level programming language's dictionary.
 In a key value list each list element has a key and an associated value.
 You can have values which are other lists or other key-value lists.
 All of this is possible by the selective choice of delimiters for each contained list.